 10) Municipal Waste – Slime and Punishment

 Integrity is synonymous with this band.
-As it turns out they trashed the first incarnation of this album due to its inadequacy, so what you’re ultimately hearing is their second shot at the songs.
-And these boys have been busy releasing three albums between their respective projects!
-Mixed and mastered by the illustrious Bill Metoyer, Slime and Punishment takes campy voiceovers and biting lyrics into a cohesive, thrashing record.
+As it turns out, Municipal Waste trashed the first incarnation of this album due to its inadequacy, so what you’re ultimately hearing is their second shot at the songs, which is commendable given that these boys have been busy releasing three other albums between their respective projects!
+Mixed and mastered by the illustrious Bill Metoyer, Slime and Punishment takes campy voice-overs and biting lyrics into a cohesive, thrashing record.

 Key tracks: “Bourbon Discipline,” “Slime and Punishment,” “Low Tolerance”